The War of the Worlds (1953 film): Differences from the Wells novel

 The film's Martians bear no physical resemblance to those of the novel, who are described as bear-sized, roundish creatures with grayish-brown bodies, "merely heads", with quivering beak-like, V-shaped mouths dripping saliva.
 They have sixteen whip-like tentacles in two groupings of eight arranged on each side of their mouths and two large "luminous, disk-like eyes".
 Because of budget constraints, their film counterparts are short, reddish-brown creatures with two long, thin arms with three long, thin fingers with suction-cup tips.
-The Martian head is a broad "face" at the top-front of its broad-shouldered upper torso, the only apparent feature of which is a single, large eye with three distinctly colored lenses of red, blue, and green.
+The Martian head is a broad "face" at the top-front of its broad-shouldered upper torso, with one large central eye with three distinctly colored lenses of red, blue, and green.
+A greatly enlarged brain projects behind the top of the body, glimpsed as a screaming Martian flees the wrecked farmhouse after being injured by Forrester.
 The Martians' lower extremities are never shown.
 Some speculative designs suggest three thin legs resembling their fingers, and others show them as bipeds with short, stubby legs with three-toed feet.

 The film's Martian war machines are more like those of the book than they first seem.
 The novel's war machines are 10-story-tall fast-moving tripods made of glittering metal, each with a "brazen hood" atop the body, moving "to and fro" as the machine moves.
 A heat-ray projector on an articulated arm is connected to the front of each machine's main body.
 However, the film's war machines are shaped like manta rays, with a bulbous, elongated green window at the front, through which the Martians observe their surroundings.
 On top of the machine is the cobra-like head heat-ray attached to a long, narrow, goose-neck extension, which can fire in any direction.
 They can be mistaken for flying machines, but Forrester states that they are lifted by invisible legs.
 One scene when the first war machine emerges has faint traces of three "energy legs" beneath that leave three sparking traces where they touch the burning ground, so they are tripods, though they are never so called.
 Whereas the novel's machines have no protection against the British army and navy cannon fire, the film's war machines have a force field surrounding them, described by Forrester as a "protective blister".